History of children in the military

-Children in the military are children (defined by the Convention on the Rights of the Child as persons under the age of 18) who are associated with military organizations, such as state armed forces and non-state armed groups.
+Children in the military are children (defined by the Convention on the Rights of the Child as persons under the age of 18) who are associated with military organisations, such as state armed forces and non-state armed groups.
 Throughout history and in many cultures, children have been involved in military campaigns.
 For example, thousands of children participated on all sides of the First World War and the Second World War.
 Children may be trained and used for combat, assigned to support roles such as porters or messengers, or used for tactical advantage as human shields or for political advantage in propaganda.

 Children are easy targets for military recruitment due to their greater susceptibility to influence compared to adults.
 Some children are recruited by force while others choose to join up, often to escape poverty or because they expect military life to offer a rite of passage to maturity.

 Pre-20th century

-Mexico honors its cadets who died in the Battle of Chapultepec (1847).
+Mexico honours its cadets who died in the Battle of Chapultepec (1847).

 Throughout history and in many cultures, children have been extensively involved in military campaigns.

 The earliest mentions of minors being involved in wars come from antiquity.
-It was customary for youths in the Mediterranean basin to serve as aides, charioteers and armor bearers to adult warriors.
+It was customary for youths in the Mediterranean basin to serve as aides, charioteers and armour bearers to adult warriors.
 Examples of this practice can be found in the Bible, such as David's service to King Saul, in Hittite and ancient Egyptian art, and in ancient Greek mythology (such as the story of Hercules and Hylas), philosophy and literature.
 In a practice dating back to antiquity, children were routinely taken on a campaign, together with the rest of a military man's family, as part of the baggage.

+In ancient Egypt, boys under the teenage years would serve as errand-boys in the military.
+A depiction from Eighteenth Dynasty of Egypt shows young naked boys running errands for the military general.
+Other Ancient Egypt texts written by viziers describe that boys were active the military from very young age, and were active in the infantry upon entering teenage years.

 The Roman Empire made use of youths in war, though it was understood that it was unwise and cruel to use children in war, and Plutarch implies that regulations required youths to be at least sixteen years of age.
-Despite this, several Roman legionaries were known to have enlisted children aged 14 in the Imperial Roman army, such as Quintus Postunius Solus who completed 21 years of service in Legio XX Valeria Victrix, and Caecilius Donatus who served 26 years in the Legio XX and died shortly before his honorable discharge.
+Despite this, several Roman legionaries were known to have enlisted children aged 14 in the Imperial Roman army, such as Quintus Postunius Solus who completed 21 years of service in Legio XX Valeria Victrix, and Caecilius Donatus who served 26 years in the Legio XX and died shortly before his honourable discharge.